 Patience is all about controlling your mind and emotions during drawn out or trying situations.
-The ability to wait when you have no power to act is a valuable ability.
+The ability to wait when you have no power to act is valuable.
 Furthermore, patience plays into delaying gratification as well as planning for your future.
-Without the virtue of patience, you will waste emotional energy responding to events outside of your control.
-Or, you’ll easily give into temptation such as looking at your phone or wasting all of your money.
+Without the virtue of patience, you will waste emotional energy, responding to events outside of your control.
+Or, you’ll quickly give in to temptation such as looking at your phone or spending all of your money.

 Facing danger and challenge with a clear mind requires immense mental effort.
 Courage gives us the strength we need to face risk with confidence and grace.
 Remember that courage is not the absence of fear, but action in the face of fear.
 “Be bold and seize the day” is the motto of the courageous.

 Fortitude is the art of standing against tough times and weathering every storm.
 Developing fortitude, or focus, is not easy.
-However, wWhen you possess fortitude, you can resist distractions and temptations that will rip you away from your pursuit of greatness.
+However, when you possess endurance, you can resist distractions and temptations that will rip you away from your pursuit of greatness.

 Gratitude is the art of remembering that every good thing in your life is not yours alone.
-Remember to always have rational pride, but no single person is responsible for eradicating so many diseases, pushing for civil rights, inventing the light bulb, and so on.
-Your struggles are real and important, but they could be so much more if you were born just a century ago.
-Therefore, complain less by being grateful for the life that you have and the many gifts that are apart of it.
+Remember to have rational pride.
+However, no single person is responsible for eradicating so many diseases, pushing for civil rights, inventing the light bulb, and so on.
+Your struggles are real and important, but they would double if you were born just a century ago.
+Therefore, complain less by being grateful for the life you have and the many gifts that are apart of it.